svinota/pyroute2/README.make.md

 Run tests on isolated VMs defined by `tests/ci/configs/*xml`.

-Requires qemu, kvm and libvirt.
-More info in `tests/ci` dir.
+Requires qemu, kvm, libvirt and civm script: https://github.com/svinota/civm

+Command line options:

+* civm -- path to the civm script (if it is not in `$PATH`)

 target: dist
 ------------